Tirunelveli: Administration and politics

 The Tirunelveli Municipality was established in 1866 during British rule.
-It became a City Municipal Corporation in 1994, bringing the Palayamkottai and Melapalayam municipalities, the Thatchanallur town panchayat and eleven other village panchayats within the city limits.
+It became a City Municipal Corporation in 1994, bringing the Palayamkottai and Melapalayam municipalities, the Thachanallur town panchayat and eleven other village panchayats within the city limits.
 The municipal corporation has five zones: Tirunelveli, Thatchanallur, Palayamkottai, Pettai and Melapalayam.
 The corporation has 55 wards, with an elected councillor for each ward.
 The corporation has six departments: general administration and personnel, engineering, revenue, public health, city planning and information technology (IT).
 All departments are under the control of a municipal commissioner.
 Legislative power is vested in a body of 55 members, one from each ward.
 The legislative body is headed by an elected chairperson, assisted by a deputy.
 Tirunelveli city is the district headquarters for the Tirunelveli district.